FunForks/pb_mock_exam/README.md

 You might like to use the ternary ` ? : ` operator in your solution.

 Bonus challenge: Can you write your function in a single line?
+What other answers can you reduce to a single line?

 ---